rymiwe/backerkit-clone/README.md

 View the Semaphore configuration in the `.semaphore` directory to see how the pipeline is structured.

+## CI/CD & DevOps

+- Semaphore CI/CD for continuous integration and deployment
+- Heroku for cloud hosting and production deployment
+- Git for version control

 ## Demo Accounts

 All accounts use the password: `password`